ISO/IEC 17025:2005 Accredited Calibration Services

 When Accuracy Counts, Our Expertise is at Your Service

-A2LA accreditation in accordance with ISO/IEC 17025:2005 covering the scope of liquid in glass, electronic and bi-metal thermometers and proof, specific gravity, Baume heavy and light and American Petroleum Institute Scale hydrometers, timers and stopwatches
+- A2LA accreditation in accordance with ISO/IEC 17025:2005 covering the scope of liquid in glass, electronic and bi-metal thermometers and proof, specific gravity, Baume heavy and light and American Petroleum Institute Scale hydrometers, timers, stopwatches, hygrometers and barometers

 Calibration Reports & Statements of Accuracy/Traceability are not the same